visajshah/rosebud/README.md

 Wordle for film buffs.
 Play the game [here](https://rosebud-wordle.herokuapp.com/), hosted on Heroku.

-* The on-screen keyboard is still under development (a physical keyboard for now).
+* The on-screen keyboard is still under development (a physical keyboard required for now).

 ## About